MaxIsmagilov/ATCSIndProj/README.md

 ## User Instructions

-Please refer to ${docs/howto.md}$ for installation instructions.
+Please refer to [the how-to section](docs/howto.md) for installation instructions.
-For a demonstration, run `demo.sh`.
+For a standalone demonstration, run `demo.sh`.

+## Dependencies

+This project uses CMake to build the library and executables.
+CMake generates scripts for other buildsystems such as ninja or Make, which will also need to be installed.
+Make is recommended for beginners.